-ERC Starting Grant Call 2019: Notes and Tips for Applicants (Version Sep 27, 2018)
+ERC Consolidator Grant Call 2019: Notes and Tips for Applicants (Version Nov 30, 2018)

-Quick overview: Starting Grant Call 2019 Deadline: October 17, 2018 17:00 CET
+Quick overview: Consolidator Grant Call 2019 Deadline: February 7, 2019 17:00 CET

-- Reference date for the "Starter" and "Consolidator" eligibility window: January 1st, 2019 - Waiting time for resubmission of ERC proposals that failed in step 1 of the evaluation: 1 year for proposals evaluated as category B, 2 years for category C proposals (most likely) - Proposals that proceed to step 2 but are not funded can be resubmitted "immediately" (to ERC calls of Work programme 2020) - Literature references do not count towards page limits (B1+B2) - Track Record: Presentation of up to 5 publications from the last 10 years; preprints may be included, if freely available from a preprint server - Model CV-Template provided by ERC - MD/PhD-equivalency: M.D. + clinical training alone does not render a M.D. degree a PhD-equivalent; a proof of an appointment that requires doctoral equivalency is necessary in addition - Clinical training can lead to a prolongation of the "eligibility time window" of up to 4 years maximum -see ERC Work Programme 2019, p 17 - Mandatory Funding ID annex to indicate ongoing, submitted and previous grants - Dedicated textbox to explain cross-panel/cross-domain nature of proposal, if a second panel is selected (on cover page of B1) - Request for exclusion of up to three reviewers possible without justification - Open Access is mandatory, related costs can be charged to the project - ERC beneficiaries will automatically be covered by the H2020 provisions on research data sharing unless they specifically decide to opt-out; related costs can be charged to the project - Ethical issues table needs to be completed online; ethics self-assessment annex to be provided if any issue in the ethical issues table applies (no template) - Minimum 50% of the PIs total working time needs to be committed to the ERC project, and the PI needs to spend minimum 50% of his/her total working time in Europe or a Horizon 2020-Associated Country, even if the salary of the PI is not charged to the project guide19-erc-stg-cog en.pdf
+- Reference date for the "Starter" and "Consolidator" eligibility window: January 1st, 2019 - Waiting time for resubmission of ERC proposals that failed in step 1 of the evaluation: 1 year for proposals evaluated as category B, 2 years for category C proposals (most likely; rules to be provided in Work Programme 2020) - Proposals that proceed to step 2 but are not funded can be resubmitted immediately to ERC calls of Work programme 2020 (most likely) - Literature references do not count towards page limits (B1+B2) - Track Record: Presentation of up to 10 publications; preprints may be included, if freely available from a preprint server - Model CV-Template provided by ERC - MD/PhD-equivalency: M.D. + clinical training alone does not render a M.D. degree a PhD-equivalent; a proof of an appointment that requires doctoral equivalency is necessary in addition - Clinical training can extend the eligibility time window up to 4 years maximum see ERC Work Programme 2019, p 18 - Mandatory Funding ID annex to indicate ongoing and submitted as well as previous grants and funding of the PI - Request for exclusion of up to three reviewers possible without justification - Open Access is mandatory, related costs can be charged to the project - ERC beneficiaries will automatically be covered by the H2020 provisions on research data sharing unless they specifically decide to opt-out; related costs can be charged to the project - Ethical issues table needs to be completed online; ethics self-assessment annex to be provided if any issue in the ethical issues table applies (no template) - Minimum 40% of the PIs total working time needs to be committed to the ERC project, and the PI needs to spend minimum 50% of his/her total working time in Europe or a Horizon 2020-Associated Country, even if the salary of the PI is not charged to the project guide19-erc-stg-cog en.pdf